Commitment to the Protection of the Environment and People

 For the EACOP project we will ensure that potential effects on the health, safety, and security of communities, workers and the environment, are addressed and managed throughout the planning, construction, and operational phases of the project.
 We are committed to comply with national laws and international best practices, including International Finance Corporation (IFC) Performance Standards (PS).

 We have selected the proposed pipeline route over a number of years after comprehensive feasibility studies directed at avoiding environmentally and socially sensitive areas such as protected areas and areas of high population density.

 The Front-End Engineering Design (FEED) and Environmental and Social Impact Assessment (ESIA) ensure that temporary and permanent facilities are carefully located.
 The pipeline and facilities will be constructed and operated to reduce potential adverse environmental and social impacts and maximize benefits.

 The EACOP Project continues to develop a complete understanding of the diverse environment and social elements along the proposed pipeline route.
 The Project has worked with teams of environmental and social experts to develop a robust and comprehensive Environmental and Social Impact Assessment (ESIA).
 These studies are used to inform the design, construction and operation of the pipeline.

 The ESIA is an impact identification and management tool that highlights:

 Management and monitoring requirements for the implementation of mitigation measures.

-As part of the ESIA, the project is conducting a human rights impact assessment (HRIA) to identify potential effects on human rights associated with project activities.
+As part of the ESIA, the project conducted a human rights impact assessment (HRIA) to identify potential effects on human rights associated with project activities.
 As a result of this study, we will understand what mitigation is required to minimize potential impacts through all project phases.

 The ESIA is being completed by both national and international consultants.
 The studies will result in the development of robust environmental and social management plans that will guide the design, construction and operations of the EACOP project.